lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token, the 5-tuple, or the prepended C_R, see {{coap}}).

-* Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.
-Discard the padding PAD_3, if present.
+* Decrypt CIPHERTEXT_3A, see {{asym-msg2-proc}}, and, if present, discard the padding PAD_3.

 * Make ID_CRED_I and (if present) EAD_3 available to the application for authentication- and EAD processing.

 * Obtain the authentication credential (CRED_I) and the authentication key of I from the application (or by other means).

+* Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.